Updated: 6 days ago

-The Agile Fluency model has been as an inspiration for us, when we were designing Org Topologies.
+The Agile Fluency model has been as an inspiration for us, when we were designing Org Topologies™.
 So, no surprise, there are some similarities.

 It all starts with focusing on value.
 Without defining value, no agile transformation is possible.
 This is because the goal of such a transformation is to design an organization that discovers and delivers customer & business value continuously.

-Once the value is defined and the teams starting to learn and deliver, the change isn't done yet.
+Once the value is defined and the teams start to learn and deliver, the change isn't done yet.
 In fact, it is never done.
-As optimizing & strengthening are continuously applied improvement katas that are performed within the organization to never stop improving and experimenting.
+As optimizing & strengthening are continuously applied improvement katas that are performed within the organization never to stop improving and experimenting.

-The image below illustrates this idea, mapping Agile Fluency stages onto the Org Topologies.
+The image below illustrates this idea, mapping Agile Fluency stages onto the Org Topologies™.
 And the next chapters detail these change steps.